lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > * `set number`
 > * `syntax on`

 It's customizing time!
-I intend to keep this post short, and therefore you can download the list with my settings from [here] (/assets/vim-custom-settings.txt).
+I intend to keep this post short, and therefore you can download the list with my settings from [here](/assets/vim-custom-settings.txt).

 **Note:** Lazy?
 You can always download my latest [vimrc](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.vim/).